ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 The following limitations apply only if you are migrating [{{site.data.keyword.gitrepos}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-git_working) projects.

 1. Personal projects are not supported.
-If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external}, or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}.
+If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external} or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}, then update references in the toolchain with the new URL.
 It is recommended that you store projects in groups, as they allow multiple administrators and allow better continuity of a project over time.
 1. This command requests a GitLab direct transfer and is subject to the [limitations of using direct transfer](https://docs.gitlab.com/user/group/import/#known-issues){: external}.
 1. Copying large projects, or projects with large files or many resources, can take time.
 1. As each region of {{site.data.keyword.gitrepos}} is independent, your projects' users may not yet exist in the destination region.
 The `copy-project-group` command will ensure that the users exist in the new region, however there may be user name conflicts with other users in the destination region.
 In the event of a user name conflict, the user name in the destination region may be changed slightly by adding a suffix.